Fran-Munoz/Fran-Munoz/README.md

-### Hi there, I'm Francisca, but you can call me -Pancha :cat2:
+### Hi there, I'm Francisca, but you can call me ✨ Pancha✨

 - :computer: Working with:  React, JavaScript, Firebase HTML and CSS.
 - 🔭 Currently learning: React, NodeJS.
+-